anauskadutta/sample1/README.md

 # sample1
-POC for GitHub Actions with generic Hello World
+POC for GitHub Actions with generic .Net Hello World Application and CodeQL